ACRL @ ALA Annual Conference

-The program will bring together leaders in financial advising and higher education to discuss the importance of financial education on our college campuses and some ways in which college students especially can learn how to more effectively manage their finances.
-In addition, the program will highlight ways in which librarians and libraries can partner with others on and off campus to develop programs that aid our students in these endeavors.
+The program will bring together leaders in financial advising and higher education to discuss ways in which college students especially can learn how to more effectively manage their finances.
+Featuring speakers Ferris State University President David Eisler and Washington Post columnist and financial educator Michelle Singletary, the program will highlight ways in which librarians and libraries can partner with others on and off campus to aid our students in these endeavors.

 ACRL President Trevor A. Dawes' Financial Literacy Initiative

 ACRL leaders will meet with first-time attendees and explain how to get the most out of the ALA Annual Conference experience as well as opportunities for engagement with ACRL.
 A membership meeting (30 minutes) will be followed by the orientation program.

 Preconferences will be held prior to the 2014 ALA Annual Conference on Friday, June 27, 2014:

 ACRL Programs at the 2014 ALA Annual Conference in Las Vegas, NV.

 AASL/ACRL Interdivisional Committee on Information Literacy | ANSS and EBSS | CLS | DLS and ULS | IS | LES, SEES, and WESS | Professional Values Committee | Publications Committee | Residency Interest Group | STS and HSIG | WGSS | Individual Proposal #1 | Individual Proposal #2 | Individual Proposal #3 | Individual Proposal #4 | Individual Proposal #5 | Individual Proposal #6 | Individual Proposal #7 | Individual Proposal #8